Vietnam ~ A Travelers Paradise

 The year 1963 was a tumultuous year.
 It was the year that we lost our beloved President Kennedy.

-With vivid memory I recall landing that year with ten other Marines into Tan Son Nhut airport in Saigon.
-We would be soon heading north, just south of the DMZ (Demilitarized Zone), fifteen klicks (kilometers) below Hué.
+With vivid memory, I recall landing that year with ten other Marines into Tan Son Nhut airport in Saigon.
+We would soon be heading north, just south of the DMZ (Demilitarized Zone), fifteen klicks (kilometers) below Hué.
 It was at the Citadel in that city where some 5 years later the infamous Têt Offensive by North Vietnamese forces would radically change the commitment of U.S. forces in battle, and in turn changed US policy, politics, and history.

 Additional modern changes in Vietnam have also been astounding, from ubiquitous 5-star boutique hotels to a range of modern aircraft available to ferry travelers from city to city.
 The nation has truly become a traveler’s delight, and I have since returned on numerous occasions.
 The most remarkable aspect of my return is seeing the many spectacular places I had missed as a Marine on duty in a war-torn environment.